 In Canada, each province/territory is responsible for licensing physicians to practice medicine within its boundaries.
 Licensure to practice medicine requires the completion of an accredited postgraduate training program, known as a residency, as well as the completion of national qualifying exams.
 Each province may have different requirements.

 The Melbourne Medical School is listed on the FAIMER - International Medical Education Directory (IMED).
 All medical schools listed on the IMED are recognised by the Medical Council of Canada (MCC), for the purpose of sitting the national qualifying examinations, and the Canadian Residency Matching Service (CaRMS), for the purpose of being eligible to apply for a residency in Canada.

-In June of each year, OzTREKK hosts its annual Canadian Medical Licensing workshops across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
-These workshops provide the latest information regarding the accreditation and medical licensing process in Canada, as well as outline options for internships in Australia and other destinations.
+In June of each year, OzTREKK hosts its annual Canadian Medical Licensing Seminars across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
+These seminars provide the latest information regarding the accreditation and medical licensing process in Canada, as well as outline options for internships in Australia and other destinations.

 *Understanding PrerequisitesSome courses at the University of Melbourne have prerequisite subjects that must be completed in order to be eligible to apply for the course.
 The Doctor of Medicine (MD) requires prerequisite subjects in anatomy, biochemistry and physiology taught at the second-year level, or equivalent.
 For all three courses, the prerequisites must have been completed no more than 10 years prior to commencing.